ayushman-X-ai/8BIT-DEX/README.md

 ## Environment Variables

-This project uses AI features that require API keys.
+This project uses AI features that require an API key.
 For security, it's configured to use environment variables.

-- `GOOGLE_API_KEY`: Your primary key for server-side AI features, including the scanner on non-mobile devices.
+- `GOOGLE_API_KEY`: Your Gemini API key for all server-side AI features.
-- `NEXT_PUBLIC_VISION_API_KEY`: A public key for the Google Cloud Vision API, used for the on-device scanner on mobile devices. **Note:** This key is exposed on the client-side and should have appropriate restrictions (e.g., HTTP referrers) in your Google Cloud project.

-**Important**: The keys in the `.env` file are for local development.
+**Important**: The key in the `.env` file is for local development.
 For security, this file should be listed in your `.gitignore` to prevent it from being committed to a public repository.

-You can get free Gemini API keys from [Google AI Studio](https://aistudio.google.com/app/apikey) and Vision API keys from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
+You can get a free Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ## Deployment